vikboyechko/googlecalendar/README.md

 # Google Public Calendar for Tidbyt

 This Tidbyt app displays your current Google Calendar events on your Tidbyt device.
+It actually works with any iCAL public URL that ends with .ICS, so any public calendar like Outlook works too, but Google Calendar in my opinion is the easiest to manage.

-It works with any iCal URL from Google Calendar, so unlike the official Tidbyt Google Calendar app, you don't need to worry about OAuth authentication and you can use it with any Google Calendar.
+Unlike the official Tidbyt Google Calendar app, you don't need to worry about OAuth authentication, you don't have to own the calendar, and you can create an entirely separate calendar just for this Tidbyt app.

-This is a great way to display messages, announcements, reminders, and of course meetings and events - all handled through your Google Calendar.
+In addition to showing event times, you can also turn off the time display and only show the event title.This is a great way to display messages, announcements, reminders, and of course meetings and events - all handled through your calendar without having to open up the Tidbyt app more than once.

 ![Google Public Calendar for Tidbyt](./images/google-calendar-tidbyt-demo.jpg)

 ## Features

 - Shows only current day's events (today)
-- Smart prioritization: current events > all-day events > upcoming events today
+- Priority: current event > upcoming event > all-day event
 - Hides completely when no events are scheduled for today
-- Works with iCal URLs from Google Calendar
+- Works with iCal URL from Google Calendar, Outlook, or any other calendar service that supports .ICS links
 - Displays event time and title
-- Configurable timezone
+- Configurable timezone - if the calendar is in a different timezone, you can configure the Tidbyt to display the events in your local timezone
 - Option to show text-only view without time information - perfect for announcements
 - Automatic scrolling for long event titles
 - Fully customizable colors for time/event backgrounds and text
-- Optimized for Tom Thumb font to ensure maximum readability
+- Small font to ensure maximum readability
 - Smart marquee that only scrolls for long text
 - Centered display formats for better readability
 - Properly handles events that cross midnight (e.g., events that start today and end after midnight)